dclause/search_autocomplete/README.txt

 *            Welcome to Search Autocomplete v7.x-1.0 !
 * ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~*

     !!
-This module has just change maintener.
+This module has just changed maintainer.
 Let's give it a second life !!

  ***
  * Search Autocomplete